RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 6. Run the virus checking script: `./virus_script.sh`
 7. Enter the FA number, digital media id, and file extension of the disk image
 8. End root session: `exit`

+## Checking a Folder for Viruses
+*This workflow should be used for .wav files (audio cds) and senarios where a disk image is not present.*

+This section is under development.

+## Review Log File
+Please check the log file after each scan to ensure all of the files have been read and scanned.

+The log info for the virus scan can be found inside the log file that was created during the imaging/transfer process (i.e. digitalmedia_id.txt).